 New clusters on Astro are created with a default configuration that is suitable for standard use cases.
 However, your organization might need modifications to an existing cluster to meet specific business requirements.

 The following are some of the cluster and Deployment-level modifications that require Astronomer support and can't be completed in the Cloud UI or with the Astro CLI:

 - Create a new cluster.

 - Delete a cluster.

 - Create a new node pool.
 This enables a new worker type for all Deployments in the cluster.
-See resource references for AWS, Azure, and GCP.
+See Cluster settings reference.

 - Update an existing worker node pool, including its node instance type or maximum node count.

-Most modifications to an existing cluster take only a few minutes to complete and do not incur downtime.
+When Astronomer support receives your change request, it will be reviewed and you'll be notified before it's implemented.
+Most modifications to an existing cluster take only a few minutes to complete and don't require downtime.
 In these cases, the Airflow UI and Cloud UI continue to be available and your Airflow tasks are not interrupted.

-For modifications that do incur downtime, such as changing your cluster's node instance type, Astronomer support will inform you of the expected impact and ask you to confirm if you want to proceed.
+For modifications that do require downtime, such as changing your cluster's node instance type, Astronomer support will inform you of the expected impact and ask you to confirm if you want to proceed.

-To confirm that the modification was completed, open the Clusters tab in the Cloud UI.
+To confirm a modification was completed, open the Clusters tab in the Cloud UI.
 You should see the updated configuration in the table entry for your cluster.